wundergraph/cosmo/README.md

 ## Migrate from Apollo GraphOS / Apollo Federation

-We've made it super easy for you to migrate from Apollo by using our fully automatic [Migration Assistant](https://cosmo-cp.wundergraph.com/v1/auth/login).
+We've made it super easy for you to migrate from Apollo by using our fully automatic [Migration Assistant](https://cosmo-docs.wundergraph.com/studio/migrate-from-apollo).
-Log into Cosmo Cloud, enter your Graph API Token and Graph variant, and the Assistant migrates over your Graph in just a few seconds.
+[Signup](https://cosmo.wundergraph.com/login) to Cosmo Cloud, enter your Graph API Token and Graph variant, and the Assistant migrates over your Graph in just a few seconds.
 That's it, migrate over with a single click!

 ## Demo Cosmo on your machine in 3 minutes